Kenneth P. Miller

 Kenneth P. Miller (born September 21, 1963) is a professor of Government at Claremont McKenna College, specializing in state politics, policy, and law.
-Miller is the Director of the Rose Institute of State and Local Government, a research institute known for its expertise in redistricting, elections, demographic research, and public policy analysis.
+Miller is the Director of the Rose Institute of State and Local Government, a research institute known for its expertise in redistricting, elections, demographic research, polling, and public policy analysis.
 He has written extensively on state politics and policy, direct democracy, constitutional law, courts, and political polarization.
-He is a member of the California State Bar Association and the American Political Science Association.
-He has been a visiting scholar at Princeton University's James Madison Program in American Ideals and Institutions (2011-2012) and Southern Methodist University’s John Goodwin Tower Center for Public Policy and International Affairs (2017-2018).

 Education

 Miller has a B.A. from Pomona College, where he majored in Government (1985), and a J.D. from Harvard Law School (1988).
 In 2002, he received a Ph.D. in political science from the University of California at Berkeley.

 Career

-Prior to his academic career, Miller was an attorney with the law firm Morrison & Foerster, and in 1991 co-founded the firm's Sacramento office.
+Prior to his academic career, Miller was an attorney with the law firm Morrison & Foerster and in 1991 co-founded the firm's Sacramento office.

 Upon completion of his Ph.D., Miller taught for one year at the University of San Francisco before moving to Claremont McKenna College in 2003.
 He became Associate Director of the Rose Institute of State and Local Government in 2009.
 In 2014, he became the founding co-director of Dreier Roundtable, a program that organizes discussions by political leaders, scholars, and others from a broad range of viewpoints, and provides support for students interested in national politics and policy.
-In 2020, he was named the Don H. and Edessa Associate Professor of State and Local Government at Claremont McKenna College.
+In 2020, he was named the Don H. and Edessa Rose Associate Professor of State and Local Government at Claremont McKenna College.